Akashic

 Home to the University of Missouri, Columbia's Boone County posts notably higher Democratic margins than surrounding Ozark and agricultural counties, making it an isolated blue island in central Missouri's otherwise lopsided congressional map.

-Across the recorded series it reached a Democratic high of forty-six points in 1932 and a Republican high of seventeen points in 1984.
-Between 2020 and 2024 the metro moved three points toward the Republican candidate; the 2024 margin was two points.
+Across the recorded series it reached a Democratic high of 45.7 points in 1932 and a Republican high of 17.4 points in 1984.
+Between 2020 and 2024 the metro moved 2.6 points toward the Republican candidate; the 2024 margin was 2.4 points.

-A population of 215,014, a 78% non-Hispanic-white share, and a median household income of $72,269 describe the metro.
+A population of 215,014, a 77% non-Hispanic-white share, and a median household income of $72,269 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Lawrence, KS and Bloomington, IN.

 Compare two places, side by side